stefan-it/hmBench/README.md

 The concrete implementation can be found in [`script.py`](script.py).

+**Notice**: the AutoTrain implementation is currently under development!

 All configurations for fine-tuning are located in the `./configs` folder with the following naming convention:
 `./configs/<dataset-name>/<language>/<model-name>.json`.